swift-server/guides/digital-ocean.md

 swift build
 ```

-!!! tip
-	If you are building this project for production, use `swift build -c release`
+> Tip: If you are building this project for production, use `swift build -c release`

 ### Run